 - We do not send out any unsolicited mail, or use the postal system to raise funds from potential donors (otherwise we would incur costs).

-- We welcome requests to be added to our email list, in which case you will receive a report once every quarter, Donation receipts, Tax receipts and Thank you letters (where applicable) and no other correspondence, unless very exceptional circumstances arise.
+- We welcome requests to be added to our email list, in which case you will receive a report once every quarter, Donation receipts, Tax receipts and Thank you letters (where applicable) and no other correspondence, unless very exceptional circumstances ever arose.

 - You have the right to unsubscribe from our email contact list at any time, by submitting an email request, and we will respond within 24 to 48 hours.